soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 - Display resource geographical extent, which is available in the record's detail, as well in the search results list.
 - Display of a graphic preview (thumbnail) in case it is advertised in metadata.
 - Map preview of OGC:WMS services advertised in metadata enables standard simple user interaction (zoom, changing layers).

+### Display results of metadata augmentation and interlinking

+- _TO DO, e.g. information about sources, HE project fundings_

 ### Data download (AS IS)